-THE NARROW, THREADLIKE WAIST OF ANTS DISTINGUISHES THEM FROM TERMITES.
-TERMITES ARE BROADLY JOINED AT THE THORAX AND ABDOMEN.
-At certain seasons of the year (especially spring and fall) ants acquire wings and swarm to new locations to build new nests.
-Very often winged ants are thought to be termites.
-But the characteristics of the waist do not change whether an ant or termite is winged or not.
+The narrow, threadlike waist of ants distinguishes them from termites.
+Termites are broadly joined at the thorax and abdomen.
+At certain seasons of the year (especially spring and fall) ant colonies produce winged reproductive forms, which swarm to new locations to build nests.
+Very often, winged ants are thought to be termites; however, the narrow waist of the ant is a sure means for identification.